rpoznich/Perfect-Fit-For-Me/backend/README.md

 ### `models.py`

-Stores the model information for SQLAlchemy and the MySQL database
+Stores the model information for SQLAlchemy and the database tables

 ### `populate.py`

-Execute this file to read from the .json files
+Execute this file to read from the .json files and populate the MySQL database

 ### `scrape.py`

-Execute this file to make API requests and scrape data to the .json files
+Execute this file to make API requests and scrape model data to the .json files

+### `tests.py`

+Unit tests for the Python code

 ## Commands

 Entering Virtual Environment: source env/bin/activate<br>
 Exiting Virtual Environment: deactivate<br>
+Deploying to Localhost: python application.py<br>
-Zipping for Deployment (requires git ignored files): zip -r perfect-fit.zip templates application.py models.py requirements.txt <br>
+Zipping for Deployment (needs requirements.txt): zip -r perfect-fit.zip templates application.py models.py requirements.txt <br>